Money-Making Guides

 Choose the machine that clears your real crop volume at the timing your farm needs.

-Derived route advice: a technically higher-value product may be worse if the machine queue delays cash for too long.
+Derived route advice: a technically higher-value product can still be worse for the farm if the queue delays cash too long.

 Best for

-• - Players deciding what artisan machines to craft first
+• - Players deciding which artisan machines to craft first

-• - Players comparing fast cashflow against maximum item value
+• - Players comparing faster cashflow against slower high-value processing

 Caveats

-• - Quality usually does not carry into jar products, so compare against base crop value when using the formula.
+• - Crop quality usually does not carry into jar products, so compare against base crop value when using the formula.

-• - Processing speed, material cost, and available space can matter more than theoretical maximum value.
+• - Machine material cost, processing time, and available space can matter more than perfect spreadsheet value.

 What this guide covers

-• - The machine choice is a cashflow decision, not just a profit table.
+• - Machine choice is a cashflow and backlog decision, not just a profit table.

-• - Jars solve early backlog problems; kegs power higher-value long-term routes.
+• - Jars solve early bulk-crop pressure; kegs power slower high-value routes.

-• - Use formulas as filters, then adjust for your farm's actual machine count.
+• - Use formulas as filters, then adjust for the machine count your farm actually has.

 Sources

 Last checked: 2026-05-20.
-Wiki/database source tier.
-Machine formulas are source-backed; final recommendations are original decision guidance and should stay conditional by crop, machine count, and cash timing.
+Machine formulas are documented in the listed references; final recommendations are original decision guidance and should stay conditional by crop, machine count, material cost, and cash timing.